paulusjacobus/Gerbil/README.md

 Alternatively you can enter streamer.py which shows you the option keys

-If you stil get python run errors than you might need to install another Python library.
+If you stil run into python errors than you might need to install another Python library.
 Use the command line tool (MAC or WIN) and type:
 >python setup.py install